WebAudio/web-audio-cg/audio-device-client/explainer.md

 ## Conclusion

 The Audio Device Client brings the low-level audio functionality to the web platform without unnecessary complexity.
-It provides the closer access to audio hardware with configurable parameters such as sample rate, callback buffer size and channel count.
+It provides closer access to audio hardware with configurable parameters such as sample rate, callback buffer size and channel count.
 The user code can process data in an isolated global scope that runs one a dedicated thread with high priority when permitted.
 This new